English Placement Testing

 After the English placement test, how do you decide which English course to enroll in?

-After you take the placement test and have received your scores, you will receive information about your placement.
-You can contact the English department or your counselor for more information about the Accelerated Path.
+After you take the placement test, you will receive information about your placement through your Websmart account.
+You can contact the English department or your counselor for more information about the course option and the Accelerated Path.

 Where and when can you take the placement test?